Samsung unveils 3 smartphones to run on own platform

 The three models add to 7 Wave series lineups Samsung introduced since first bada-based product went on sale in May 2010.

-Samsung, whose flagship Android-based Galaxy S models helped it become the world's No.2 smartphone maker in the second quarter, is now focusing on emerging markets with cheaper phones costing $200 or below.
+Samsung, whose flagship Android-based Galaxy S models helped it become the world's No.2 smartphone maker in the second quarter, is now focussing on emerging markets with cheaper phones costing $200 (121.87 pounds) or below.

 Last week Samsung unveiled four new mid-to-low end models running on Android to defend its market share, as Apple, which has long stuck to the higher end of a booming mobile device arena, is set to launch a lower-cost version of the iPhone 4 soon.